AndrewBlackwell/Breast-Cancer/README.md

-# Breast Cancer Classification using numpy, pandas, scikit-learn, matplotlib, seaborn.
+# Breast Cancer Classification using numpy, pandas, matplotlib.

 ## Overview
 This repository contains an ML project focused on the classification of breast cancer tumors as either benign or malignant.
 The project utilizes a dataset to build and evaluate various machine learning models for breast cancer classification.